MenekseYuncu/hr-application/README.md

 # Human Resources Application

-This is a simple Human Resources (HR) application developed using Spring Boot.
+This is a Human Resources (HR) application developed using Spring Boot.

 ## Features